-Why We Like VPNArea
+Other Reasons Why We Like VPNArea

+VPNArea was created by a technically-competent owner, who focuses the company on keeping the VPN up-to-date.
 Which is important when the digital cat-and-mouse game that streaming sites (like the iPlayer app) play with VPN services.

 The iPlayer’s regional restrictions present no challenge to VPNArea.
-VPNArea’s interface is very easy-to-use, and it works on Windows, Mac OS, iOS, Android, and Linux.
+VPNArea’s interface is very easy-to-use, and it works on Windows, MacOS, iOS, Android, and Linux.

 VyprVPN stays ahead of the game by constantly revising and improving its back-end.
 The application is designed to fit on a smartphone screen, with the designers managing to cram a lot of information without overcrowding it.